 HH: In my recent book, Leading Congregations and Nonprofits in a Connected World: Platforms, People and Purpose, co-authored with Dr. Terri Elton of Luther Seminary, we heard clergy leaders express deep concerns about the kinds of questions that trigger thoughtful discussions and others that can harden differences.
 What are your thoughts about the kinds of discussions that work well on social media, and the kind that need to happen face-to-face?

 JM: Engagement, engagement, engagement.
 By far, that is the term I use the most when talking about social media with my clients.
 Our ultimate objective is getting our followers and potentials engaging with our institutions on social networks.
 On all social networks, engagement can be broken into three actions: liking, commenting and sharing.
 How do we get people to engage?
 I think it’s precisely what you heard clergy leaders expressing: you must ask the type of questions that trigger discussion.
 I’m not concerned so much about hardened differences, so long as people are engaging.
-The magic of social media is that in this digital storytelling, we’ll ultimately be able to join others throughout the world in virtual communities, which ultimately will strengthen our communities IRL (in real life).Tags: Blogging, Congregations, Facebook, Gamification, Google, Internet, Marketing, Nonprofits, Rabbi Jason Miller, Social Media, Synagogues, Websites
+The magic of social media is that in this digital storytelling, we’ll ultimately be able to join others throughout the world in virtual communities, which ultimately will strengthen our communities IRL (in real life).Tags: Blogging, Congregations, Facebook, faith, Gamification, Google, Hayim Herring, Internet, jewish, Judaism, Marketing, Nonprofits, Rabbi Jason Miller, religion, Social Media, Synagogues, Websites